 - 1. Cover any open wounds (cuts, etc) with petroleum jelly (eg. Vaseline) before treatment and remove all jewellery. - 2.
 Prepare the tray by placing the metal plate in the bottom covered by the plastic mesh, then pour in enough water to cover the mesh. - 3.
 Attach the leads to the metal plates and the machine. - 4.
-Place your hands/feet in the tray (you may need help) turn on the machine and gradually increase the power until you feel a tingling sensation. - Keep your hands/feet in the water until the time is up - then flip the switch to change the polarity and continue for the allotted time.

-It is important that you do not remove your hands/feet whilst the machine is on as you will receive a small shock.
+Place your hands/feet in the tray (you may need help) turn on the machine.
+The preset timer will start to count down. - 5.
+Keep your hands/feet in the water until the time is up. - It is important that you do not remove your hands/feet whilst the machine is on.